Saikrishna41/Demo/README.md

 1. Validated Edit text in create user
 2.  add user and Navigation is done in the Toolbar icons (add user and back arrow respectively)
+3. Choose App ui color and text color (colorPrimary, colorAccent)  from the company logo